 I’ve deliberately selected the older, wrinkled or damaged gooseberries for wild yeast making.

 Don’t use supermarket fruit because it may have been washed or polished clean, waxed, or sprayed with anti fungal chemicals, or with worse.
+I once tried to make marmalade wine from cheap supermarket marmalade and the chemicals within the jars killed the yeast within a couple of days.
 You are after wild natural yeasts and these aren’t found in abundance in modern sterile growing conditions, or in the packaging centres of large scale production, in fact they are deliberately eliminated.

 To make your starter yeast culture: